sandeeplamb/God-Uses-Kubernetes/README.md

 As humans lives-dies-repeat in a cycle and his conciousness of all life is accessible in any life, God must be using some sort of persistance storage.

-And this storage must be **retained** after every time human dies, but if want we can access it later or bound it to same human in other life.
+And this storage must be **retained** after every time human dies, but if we want, we can access it later or bound it to same human in other life.

 Kubernetes have same concept of [Storage Class](https://kubernetes.io/docs/concepts/storage/storage-classes/), [Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) and [Persistent Volume Claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims).